kubernetes/cloud-provider-openstack/docs/openstack-cloud-controller-manager/using-openstack-cloud-controller-manager.md

   This option is not supported for Octavia.
 The worker nodes and the Octavia amphorae are usually in the same subnet, so it's sufficient to config the port security group rules manually for worker nodes, to allow the traffic coming from the the subnet IP range to the node port range(i.e. 30000-32767).

 * `create-monitor`
   Indicates whether or not to create a health monitor for the service load balancer.
+A health monitor required for services that declare `externalTrafficPolicy: Local`.
 Default: false

 * `monitor-delay`
   The time, in seconds, between sending probes to members of the load balancer.
 Default: 5